Gian Carlo di Martino

-Gian Carlo Di Martino Tarquinio is a Venezuelan politician and lawyer who is a former mayor of the city of Maracaibo, Venezuela's second largest city.
+Gian Carlo Di Martino Tarquinio (born 12 July 1964) is a Venezuelan politician and lawyer who has served as the 8th mayor of Maracaibo since 2026.
+He previously served as the 3rd mayor of Maracaibo from 2000 to 2008.

 Biography

 Di Martino was born on July 12, 1964, in Maracaibo, the son of Italian immigrants.
 He received a bachelor's degree in political sciences at the Rafael Urdaneta University in 1987.
 In 1991, he received a diploma in international diplomacy from the Central University of Venezuela.
 In 1993, he graduated as a lawyer at the Andrés Bello Catholic University in Caracas.

 In 1997, he was director of the Sabaneta jail in Maracaibo and general director of the foreign affairs office of Zulia.
 Two years later, he became alderman of the city.

 In 2000, he was elected mayor of Maracaibo and was re-elected in 2004.

 Di Martino became a member of the PSUV and ran for governor of Zulia in the regional elections on 23 November 2008.
 He was defeated by Pablo Pérez of A New Era.